rasikasrimal/Heartlytics/database.md

 | last_login | DATETIME |  |  |
 | avatar | VARCHAR(255) |  |  |

-Note: Users log in using the `email` field.
+Note: Users can log in using either the `username` or `email` field.

 ## user_roles